ehealthsuisse/EPR-by-example/files/PIXQuery.md

 </soapenv:Header>
 ```

-The SOAP *Body* element conveys the administrative information required for a PRPA_IN201310UV02 message in HL7 V3 syntax and the query result encoded in the *controlActProcess* element.
+The SOAP *Body* element conveys the administrative information required for a PRPA_IN201310UV02 message in HL7 V3 syntax
+and the query result encoded in the *controlActProcess* element.

 The *controlActProcess* element conveys the following information for the primary system in the *subject* child element:

-*patient* element:
+The *patient* child element conveys the master patient ID (XAD-SPID) and the EPR-SPID as follows:
+- *id* : The master patient ID (XAD-SPID), with the community OID as the assigning authority in the *root* and the ID in the *extension* attribute (line 39 in the example below).
+- *asOtherIDs*: The EPR-SPID, with the ZAS OID as assigning authority in the *root* and the ID in the *extension* attribute (line 44 in the example below).

+**TODO**: adapt to the update of the ordinances planned to April 2021.

 ```
 38        <ns1:patient classCode="PAT">